Table of contents

 First examine the file “spike_defines.h” in the include subdirectory.
 Near the top of the file you will see a line that says

-#define NO_RT_DEBUG
+#define NO_DSP_DEBUG

-When that line is present (e.g. not commented out) the code will compile without the sections that interact with RT-linux.
-Make sure this line is not commented out, return to the nspike base directory and run the QT Makefile generating utility
+When that line is present the code will compile without the sections that interact with the framegrabber card. return to the nspike base directory and run the QT Makefile generating utility

 qmake